Ichoui/aurora-front/README.md

 `npm i` for dependencies
 <br> Create a typescript file here `src/environments/keep.ts` and then :

-- export a const named `OPENWHEATHER_API_KEY`
+- every routes and sensible data should be in this file
-- needs a google-services.json at root (managed by angular.json to replace the good one)
+- needs a google-services.json (managed by script in package.json to replace the good one)

 You will need an OpenWeatherMap account.
-Moreover, the NESTJS back-end must be run.

 ### About